allesklar/tkh_illustrations/README.md

 The following things are needed:

-* an admin layout - optional use of the tkh_admin_panel gem
+* an application controller switch_to_admin_layout method - optional use of the tkh_admin_panel gem
 * the imagemagick library must be installed on your dev machine and production server
-* current_user and authenticate methods should be provided by your authentication system.
+* current_user, authenticate, and authenticate_with_admin methods should be provided by your authentication system.
 You can use the tkh_authentication gem to that effect

 That's all